retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/export.md

 default: `no`

-Export JabRef-specific fields: timestamps, and groups for each collection and item is part of.
-Note that this format will disable caching in exports, which is really undesirable specifically for auto-exports.
+Export JabRef-specific fields: timestamps, titles for attachments, and groups for each collection an item is part of.
+Note that having this on will disable caching in exports, which is really undesirable specifically for auto-exports.

 Options: